DevCycleHQ/devcycle-docs/docs/extras/advanced-targeting/custom-properties.md

 :::caution

 If a Custom Property is **Deleted** while in use in a Targeting Rule, the targeting rule will continue to function as normal.
 This custom property will no longer be selectable for new targeting rule definitions.

 :::

+## Common Use Cases for Custom Properties

+You can target users in numerous ways using Custom Properties.
+The following list describes some of the more common ways organizations utilize Custom Properties for experimentation and feature flags.

+**Internal Users or Beta Users**.
+Some of the most common Custom Properties are used to experiment on beta users or differentiate between internal and external users.
+You can create property names such as `userType` `isEmployee` `isQAUser` etc.

+**Geographic Location**.
+DevCycle has a built-in “Country” property, but you can target other forms of location by creating Custom Properties such as `storeLocation` `province` `state` `city` `school` etc.

+**Special Users**.
+Sometimes organizations want to release a feature to special users only, such as users with a paid membership, those with a free trial, or those who have made large contributions to the company.
+In this case, some property name suggestions are `accountType` `pricingPlan` `isSubscriber` `isTrialUser` `amountContributed` etc.

+**User Behaviour or Preferences.** You can experiment on users based on their behaviour or preferences.
+Some examples include `numberOfPageVisits` `gaveConsent` `preferredColor` etc.